Charles Cowles-Voysey: Education and career

-Charles Voysey studied at the Architectural Association School and the UCL Bartlett School of Architecture.
-Between 1909 and 1912 he was articled to Horace Field and assistant to John James Burnet and to Horace Farquharson, before starting his own practice in 1912.
-John Brandon-Jones worked for Cowles-Voysey, became a partner in the business and finally took over the firm.
+Voysey studied architecture at the Architectural Association School in 1906 and then at University College London Bartlett School of Architecture from 1907 to 1909.
+Between 1909 and 1912 he was articled to Horace Field and Frederick Moore Simpson, and worked as an assistant to John James Burnet and to Horace Farquharson.
+In 1911, he briefly worked as an assistant to his father.

+Voysey qualified as an architect in 1911 and established his own architectural practice in London in 1912.
+John Brandon-Jones joined the partnership as an assistant for Cowles-Voysey, later becoming a partner, and he finally took over the firm.